JoseVitor-1337/learning-nestjs-with-prisma/README.md

   npm install
 ```

-You must run the docker commando to start postgre database to connect to the application
+You must run the docker command to start postgre database to connect to the application

 ```
   npm run dev-db:restart